 2. Prepare vegetables by chopping celery, tomatoes, garlic, onions, bell pepper and garnishes *chives and parsley.

-5. Include white wine, broth, dried spices, bay leaves, worcestershire sauce, hot sauce, and garlic.
-Turn heat on low, cover, and simmer until liquid has reduced by half.
+5. Include white wine, broth, dried spices, bay leaves, Worcestershire sauce, hot sauce, lemon juice, and garlic.
+Lower heat to low-medium, and simmer until liquid has reduced by half.

 *chopped chives and parsley were used for garnish